acohn8/react-weather-app/README.md

-A simple weather app to practice React.
-Weather data from Dark Sky and geocoding from Mapbox.
+A simple weather app built with React.
+Weather data from the Dark Sky API.